TidalScale/R_benchmark_test/README.md

 # R_benchmark_test

-This software benchmark explores the performance of the R analytics of a large data set on a TidalScale system.
+This software benchmark explores the performance of R analytics over a large data set on a TidalScale system.

 The TidalScale Hyperkernel provides the ability to scale-up the execution of applications beyond the limits of a single server.
 TidalScale's approach delivers better performance for the application while avoiding the need for re-architecting the application or re-engineering for scale-out to achieve good performance.